 In this article you will learn how to create a Writer's Workshop peer review assignment from scratch.
 Please read the help article How can I add a Writer's Workshop for purposes of peer review to an already existing assignment? for more information on adding peer review to a pre-existing assignment.

 Give your workshop a title

 Choose your "Rhetorical Genre"

 - Argument/analysis: Write arguments to support claims in an analysis of substantive topics or texts, using valid reasoning and relevant and sufficient evidence.

 - Informative/explanatory: Write informative/explanatory texts to examine and convey complex ideas, concepts, and information clearly and accurately through the effective selection, organization, and analysis of content.

 - Narratives: Write narratives to develop real or imagined experiences or events using effective technique, well-chosen details, and well-structured event sequences.

 Choose the class and a due date

-Click to activate the Workshop for all students
+Click the "Assign to Students" toggle to activate the workshop for all students

 To make peer responses anonymous: